kbarbounakis/most-data-oracle/README.md

 If you are intended to use Oracle adapter as the default database adapter set the property "default" to true.

- Note: Most Web Framework Oracle Adapter depends on Oracle Database driver for Node.js maintained by Oracle Corp.
+ Note: Most Web Framework Oracle Adapter depends on [Oracle Database driver for Node.js](https://github.com/oracle/node-oracledb) maintained by Oracle Corp.
- Before install it, read installation instructions [here](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md)
+ Before install it, read the installation instructions [here](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) provided by Oracle Corp.